-The gorgeous colours of Fall are right around the corner, and the apple season is upon us, so yesterday we did some fall colour apple stamping.
-It was a beautiful way to talk about and explore the colours of fall, and a great way to use up a couple of apple that were past their best in our fruit basket.
+The process was fun and easy for the toddlers and preschoolers, and the results were beautiful.
+It was also a great way to use up a couple of apple that were past their best in our fruit basket.

 I started by cutting some apples both top to bottom, and side to side.
 The hooligans love when I cut an apple cross-wise to reveal the star pattern that the seeds make.

-We took it all outside, and I laid out some brown paper bags that I’d cut open, and some white cardboard.
+Then we took everything outside, and I laid out some brown paper bags that I’d cut open, and some white cardboard.

 We stuck forks down into the apples to make them easy for little hands to manage, and we got stamping.